How to fight depression

 According to the DSM5, depression is characterized by :

 A/ At least 5 of the following symptoms are present during the same 2-week period and represent a change from previous functioning: at least one of these symptoms is either (1) depressed mood or (2) loss of interest or pleasure.
+Note: Do not include symptoms that are clearly attributable to other medical conditions.

 1 Depressed mood which is present most of the day, almost every day, as reported by the person (e.g., feeling sad, empty, desperate) or observed by others (e.g., cries).
 (Note: In children and adolescents, this may be irritable mood)